 "In this world nothing can be said to be certain, except death and taxes."

-If you are like us, wary of hidden fees and a non-US person, US-listed exchange traded funds (ETFs) are probably an inappropriate investment option.
-While trading US-listed ETFs do not incur any , we do understand the enormous effect of cost on investment returns.
-For this reason, the impact of tax cannot be ignored.
+If you are like us, cost-conscious and a non-US person, US-listed ETFs are probably a bad idea.
+A caveat to this is that we are by no means tax experts, but we do understand the enormous effect of cost on investment returns.
+For this reason, tax cannot be ignored.

-While the US ETF market is the largest in the world, low in total expense ratio, heavily marketed, used by robo advisors all over the world, and in general great products... but not for non-US persons.
+Yes, they are liquid, "cheap", heavily marketed, used by robo-advisors all over the world, and in general great products... but not for non-US persons.
 This may strike you as a surprise, but there are taxes that simply cannot be ignored, changing the "cost" quite drastically, especially when the ETF invests in non-US assets.

 Let's say you want to have exposure to emerging markets.
-The lowest cost, "cheapest" exposure you can get is Vanguard's US-listed VWO, an emerging market index ETF which has an expense ratio of 0.08% (as of December 2023).
-VWO is so popular that it now has over US$60 billion in assets.
+The lowest cost, or "cheapest" exposure you can get is Vanguard's US-listed Vanguard FTSE Emerging Markets ETF (VWO), which has an expense ratio of 0.08%.
+Because of its popularity, VWO has gathered more than US$109.0 billion in assets, as of the end of 2024.

-VWO also has a ~3.5% dividend yield, and therein lies the problem.
-As a Hong Kong-based investor with no US tax treaty, there is a dividend withholding tax of 30% levied at the fund-level because it is a US-listed ETF, even though its underlying assets are not in the US.
+VWO also has a dividend yield of 2.55%, and therein lies the problem.
+As a Hong Kong-based investor with no US tax treaty, there is a dividend withholding tax of 30% levied at the fund level because it is a US-listed ETF, even though its underlying assets are not in the US.

-Furthermore, if your country of residence does not have tax treaties with the underlying countries where these dividends are sourced, your effective dividend withholding tax could be even higher (underlying country tax plus the 30% US-imposed tax on top).
+Furthermore, if your country of residence does not have tax treaties with the underlying countries where these dividends are sourced, the effective dividend withholding tax on US-listed ETFs could be even higher – with underlying country tax plus the 30% US-imposed tax.

-For reference, here is the list of countries that have tax treaties with Hong Kong and Singapore, which may only get your tax down to 30% in the best case.
+For reference, here is the list of countries that have tax treaties with Hong Kong, which may only get your tax down to 30% in the best case.

-UCITS (Undertakings for Collective Investments in Transferable Securities) began in 1985 as a regulatory framework to make cross boarding distribution of investment funds in the EU and beyond compliant, transparent, and with stronger protections for investors.
+UCITS, or the Undertakings for Collective Investments in Transferable Securities, began in 1985 as a regulatory framework to make cross boarding distribution of investment funds in the EU and beyond compliant, transparent, and with stronger protections for investors.

 When investing in funds, there are three levels of taxes to consider:

-• Investor-level: this is dependent on each investor's individual tax status, typically based on your country of residence.
-For those of us individual investors in Hong Kong, this is zero.
+- Investor-level: This is dependent on each investor's individual tax status, typically based on your country of residence.
+For individual investors in Singapore, this is zero.

 <divider><divider>